 In recent years, Loyola physics students have presented their research in many settings, including:

 - Local and National Meetings of the American Association of Physics Teachers (AAPT)

 - National Meetings of the American Physical Society (APS) and the APS Division of Fluid Dynamics

 - Loyola Undergraduate Research Symposium

-Information on Participataing in undergraduate research can be found on the Opportunities for Undergraduate Research (O.U.R.)
-Page.
+Information on Participating in undergraduate research can be found on the Student Research Page.